redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-patching/automated-patch-management.md

 #### 1\.
 Logging into the Ansible Automation Platform

 -   Use a web browser on your computer to access the Ansible Automation Platform GUI via the link found in the Environment above.
-And use the following username and password to login: admin / <password you were provided>
+And use the following username and password to login: admin / &lt;password you were provided&gt;

 ![login screen](images/2-patching-aap2-login.png)

--   Once you're in Tower you will be able to see a dashboard
+-   Once you're in the Automation controller, you will be able to see a dashboard:

 ![dashboard](images/2-patching-aap2-dashboard.png)

 #### 2\.
 Creating a new Patching Workflow

-Now we will start configuring a workflow that encompasses publishing a content view, promoting a content view, a fact scan, as well as a server patching.
+Now we will start configuring a workflow that encompasses publishing a content view, promoting a content view, a fact scan, as well as server patching.
 The goal is to publish a new content view and promote our rhel7_DEV environment to QA.

 -   Start by clicking "Templates" from the left side pane menu, and then click on the blue "Add" dropdown button and choose "Add workflow template".